 On 25 November 2005 the Commission received a direction from the MCE under s.41 of the National Electricity Law (NEL) to conduct a review of the enforcement of, and compliance with, the technical standards set out in the Rules.

-The Commission published an issues paper on 24 January 2006, seeking views from interested parties on the adequacy of the current technical standards enforcement and compliance regime and how that regime could be improved.
+The Commission published an Issues Paper on 24 January 2006, seeking views from interested parties on the adequacy of the enforcement and compliance regime for technical standards and how that regime could be improved.